Material on this web site copyright © 1995-2006, TelePost, Inc. All rights reserved.

 Relay expansion port

-The Help File/Manual for LP-Remote covers assembly (for the kit version), setup and operation of both the hardware and software.
-You can access it here.
-To download hi-resolution schematic pages, right click here and here, save to disk and then open with MS Paint and print.
+The Manual for LP-Remote covers assembly (for the kit version), setup and operation of both the hardware and software.
+You can access it in html format here, or in pdf format here.

 Customization: